I. The Financial Aid Offer

 A financial aid award must be processed before a student can receive their disbursement.
 Typically, this process can take between 4 to 8 weeks to complete, but may take longer.
 Note that enrolling in classes with different starting dates may delay the distribution of financial aid monies.
 Also note that disbursement amounts will be prorated if the student's coursework is substantially less than the 16-week semester block.

-Financial aid disbursements are processed by Rio Salado's Cashier's Office, and are made after the student's class participation has been verified.
+Financial aid disbursements are processed by Rio Salado's Student Business Services Office, and are made after the student's class participation has been verified.
 This typically happens during the second week of classes.

 For continuing students to be eligible to receive disbursement, all grades from prior terms must be posted.
 Students must also demonstrate that you are meeting the college's Satisfactory Academic Progress (SAP) policy.

 Financial aid funds are first be applied to the student's outstanding college charges.
 Any remaining funds are processed through the Maricopa Student Refund Program.
 It typically takes an additional 3 – 10 business days to receive your refund, depending on the refund method you have selected.